-Practice Note: In the case of "Chief Information Officer", use of department/agency in the common name is redundant but is included for usability purposes.
+Practice Note: In the case of "Chief Information Officer", use of department/agency in the common name is redundant to the RDN but is included for usability purposes.
 Display of the common name is widely supported in applications.
 Other attributes may or may not be presented to users.